"Developing Novel Biological Systems to Address 21st Century Challenges"

 The Siegel Lab has three primary objectives:

-1. Engineer novel biological tools to address challenges faced in the production of renewable fuels and chemicals, next generation therapeutics, waste remediation, and sustainable agriculture.
+1. Engineer novel biological tools to address challenges faced in the production of renewable fuels and chemicals, next generation therapeutics, waste remediation, and food processing.

 2. Develop novel approaches to further understand how enzymes are able to achieve unprecedented levels of catalytic proficiency.